- Why Grad Studies at SFU?

 WHAT ARE YOU PARTICULARLY ENJOYING ABOUT YOUR STUDIES/RESEARCH AT SFU?

 I really enjoy the people I have met during my studies at SFU, mainly within the Biology department and especially within my lab - it has been a great place to get to know others and grow while learning a lot about research and various other topics.
 I have also really enjoyed the amount of field work I have been able to do, particularly the latest field experiment that my collaborator and friend Asim Renyard has started up where we go off road to work on carpenter ant nests in the forests near Squamish.
 It has been amazing to enjoy the views while hiking through the forest and enjoying some great tunes when hanging out during the ride there and back.

 HAVE YOU BEEN THE RECIPIENT OF ANY MAJOR OR DONOR-FUNDED AWARDS?
 IF SO, PLEASE TELL US WHICH ONES AND A LITTLE ABOUT HOW THE AWARDS HAVE IMPACTED YOUR STUDIES AND/OR RESEARCH.

-I have been very fortunate in receiving the BC Council of Garden Clubs Mildred Wells Graduate Scholarship, the Dr. H.R.
-MacCarthy Graduate Bursary, and the Thelma Finlayson Graduate Fellowship which have allowed me to focus on my studies and endeavours in teaching while in graduate school.
+I have been very fortunate in receiving various scholarships and awards, including the Thelma Finlayson Graduate Fellowship, which have allowed me to focus on my studies and endeavours in teaching while in graduate school.